 Meet the Staff

 Laura started learning BSL level 1 as a hobby in her spare time and loved it so much she continued on to level 2 & 3.
-She has previously worked as a communication support worker at Bedford college and has worked with us at Phoenix since 2015.
-She enjoys working with the Deaf community and the young people as well as currently teaching BSL here at Phoenix, helping them develop their skills and have fun!
+She has previously worked as a communication support worker at Bedford College and has worked with us at Phoenix since 2015.
+She enjoys working with the Deaf community and the young people here at Phoenix, helping them develop their skills and have fun!

 Administrator and PA to the CEO

 Angela worked within the education sector for nearly 20 years.
 Eighteen of these were spent at The Saint John Henry Newman School as admin assistant, working her way up to become Office Manager.
 “It was an amazing place to work in and I feel very privileged to have been part of the community, making lots of good friends over the years”.
 After working at the Lister Hospital for 9 months during the pandemic, Angela went onto work at Herts for Learning in Stevenage.
 Sadly, due to the effects of the pandemic the role was mainly working remotely and she missed the interaction working with people, which led her to take up this new role at Phoenix Group where she is excited to be on board to support this amazing charity.

 Jodie was a teacher in secondary schools for most of the last 20 years, mostly in the Seattle area of the United States.
 Jodie and her family relocated to the UK in 2017, partly to be closer to her husband's family.
 She enjoys helping children and young people grow and develop and had some connections with the deaf community in the US.
 Jodie also enjoys spending time with family friends, reading and travelling.